Touchstone Talks: EP 1 - The Ups and Downs Owners Face

 in terms of the structure,

-and we weren't really big on, holding
+and we weren't really big on on

-right, you know, documentation.
+or having, you know, documentation.

-We certainly created a ton of it.
+We certainly created a ton

-Yes.
 And,

 and the questions just kept on coming.

-They just they just didn't stop.
+they just didn't stop.
+Yeah.

-But they just kept coming.
+but they just kept coming.

-And then I the, towards the end
+And then at the, towards the end

-when we thought we were done, only
+when we thought we were done,

-come to realize, you know, we had to do
+only come to realize, you know,

-I understand why they're doing it.
+understand why they're doing it.

-You know, no complaints there.
+Yeah, no complaints there.

-But, you know, you mentally said, okay,
+But, you know, you mentally had said,

-we're done with diligence and surprise,
+okay, we're done with diligence.

 disappointing in the moment.